encodedcoderIIT/sorting-algorithm-visualizer/README.md

-# Getting Started with Create React App
+# Running the VizSoft_RGS-SAV App

+Access the live web-app here: https://vizsoft-sav.vercel.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Run the WebApp

 In the project directory, you can run: